crimsonkissaki/MockMaker/README.md

 Flexible and extendable, the seed code can be altered to suit your particular project with relative ease, so after the initial setup you can re-run MockMaker for any new entities that get added in, or existing entities that change with little to no fuss.
 What's more, once MockMaker has made your files it's done.
 You don't have to include it in your code base and can use the generated files like any other project class.

+Please be aware, I consider MockMaker to be in Beta stage.
+There is still some functionality that is not completely working, but I needed to get this up and available for testing with pulling into Composer.

 ## Installation: